Practical Teaching Tips For Giving Instructions

 - For EFL students, giving clear instructions in the mother tongue can be a challenge, let alone in a second language.

-- Teachers should establish routine by giving instructions in a consistent way.
+- Teachers should establish routines by giving instructions in a consistent way.
 By doing this, students will almost always know what they are expected to do.

 - Teachers should prepare everything carefully beforehand.
 Task types can be grouped and therefore a teacher can find out what should be said in order to deliver one specific type of task, and so on.
 In the end, he/she will have a repertoire of instructions for different tasks and everything will be much simpler.